acaughman/mpa_climate_selection/README.md

 5. 4x4 .5 fishing no buffer
 6. 4x4 .8 fishing no buffer

+7. Random Generation of shocks each year

+1. 2x2 .5 fishing no buffer
+2. 2x2 .8 fishing no buffer
+3. 3x3 .5 fishing no buffer
+4. 3x3 .8 fishing no buffer
+5. 4x4 .5 fishing no buffer
+6. 4x4 .8 fishing no buffer

 ### Determine most reasonable fishing pressure and MPA size and test on different MPA designs

 ###### MPA Scenarios